rwoollett/liveposts_withasio/README.md

-<h1 align="center">Tic tac toe Service Rest API with Boost Asio and PubSub Redis cache</h1>
+<h1 align="center">Live Posts Service Rest API with Boost Asio and PubSub Redis cache</h1>

 <br />
-Tic tac toe game which uses an api to create the game and to respond to player moves in the game.
+Live Posts game which uses an api to create posts.
 Uses Postgres for the ClientCS SQL database.
 The API endpoint are on an asio network using async sockets with Boost ASIO and Context.
 The API also has websocket for subscription to events made from the API for events that occur when a players move is processed and a new board is pushed to the clients application interface.